 Distribution: Occurring on both sides of the Cascades crest in Washington; southwestern British Columbia to California, disjunct in west-central Idaho.

-Habitat: Open areas from the foothills to moderate elevations in the mountains
+Habitat: Open areas from the valleys and foothills to middle elevations in the mountains

 Conservation Status: Not of concern